 Livescan Application Process and Associated Fees

-The rolling of fingerprints using ink and a standard 8" X 8" fingerprint card has been replaced by electronic fingerprinting technology.
+Electronic fingerprinting technology has replaced the rolling of fingerprints using ink and a standard 8" X 8" fingerprint card.
 This technology electronically transfers images of fingerprints and personal information to the Department of Justice (DOJ) in a matter of seconds.
 The results of the DOJ fingerprint check are sent electronically to the Caregiver Background Check Bureau (CBCB) of the Community Care Licensing Division (CCLD).

 Effective July 1, 2005, the DOJ only accepts electronically transmitted fingerprint images and related information to process requests for criminal offender record information (CORI).
 After July 1, 2005, all fingerprints submitted on an Applicant Fingerprint Card (FD258) will be returned to the submitting agency for submission in the electronic format.